-Thus far, two working papers have emerged from this project.
-The first paper entitled “Surveillance, Social Control, and Managing Semi-Legality in the U.S. Commercial Cannabis Industry” theorizes that commercial cannabis is gray market because it operates as a state-legal enterprise while remaining federally criminalized.
-With this assumption in mind, this article draws on the interviews from my dissertation to explore how cannabis professionals manage their semi-legal status.
+Three papers have been developed from this project.
+The first paper, entitled “Surveillance, Social Control, and Managing Semi-Legality in U.S. Commercial Cannabis,” theorizes the regulated cannabis trade as a gray market because it operates as a state-legal enterprise while remaining federally criminalized.
+With this framework in mind, this article draws on the interviews from my dissertation to explore how cannabis professionals manage their semi-legal status.
 The findings in this paper uncover three distinct state rationales (or “governmentalities”) for implementing social control in the cannabis industry.
 Through preventative surveillance, the state implements oversight practices designed to stop deviance from occuring within the cannabis industry.
 In contrast, adaptive surveillance informs oversight practices designed to tacitly permit some forms of deviance so long as they establish market boundaries.
-Finally, integrative surveillance becomes a means for the state to transform previously deviant actors into licensed cannabis industry populations.
+Finally, integrative surveillance becomes a means for the state to transform previously deviant actors into licensed cannabis industry actors.
 While on the surface these rationales may seem like a purely top-down form of social structure, they also operate as a heuristic device that cannabis professionals leverage in efforts to identify how they should stay compliant when the laws they are operating under contain ambiguious or unclear mandates.
 Consequently, the cannabis industry incorporates practices that support, modify, and at times, extend core state surveillance initiatives as a way to signal good faith attempts at compliance and avoid incurring consequences for business strategies that are not completely sanctioned.
-This paper is currently under review and available upon request.
+This paper was published in Social Problems and is available upon request.

 Automated Text Analysis and Political Violence